AintJierie/GitVault/README.md

 # 📦 GitVault (v0.0.1)

-**GitVault** is a powerful plugin that integrates your GitHub projects directly into your vault.
+**GitVault** is a powerful plugin for [Obsidian](https://obsidian.md) that integrates your GitHub projects directly into your vault.
 Keep track of repositories, branches, issues, and pull requests without ever leaving the app.

 ## 🚀 Features